Submitting bug reports ↩

 Bugs in your own code should be fixed by yourself :) See Dealing with errors in your code.

-If you get stuck, don’t hesitate to ask for help on the forum.
+If you get stuck, don’t hesitate to ask for help on the Discord server.

 Submitting bug reports

-All RoboFont users are encouraged to use the Forum for bug reports and questions, so other RoboFont users can be informed about it, and maybe even help to fix the problem.
+All RoboFont users are encouraged to use the Discord server for bug reports and questions, so other RoboFont users can be informed about it, and maybe even help to fix the problem.
 This open process allows us to create a shared knowledge base for current and future RoboFont users.

-To submit a bug report, please go the RoboFont Forum and create a new discussion in the section Problems & Bugs.
+To submit a bug report, please go the RoboFont Discord server and create a new discussion in the bugs channel.
 We’ll have a look at your issue and give feedback within a reasonable timespan.
-The thread will carry a unsolved tag until the bug or problem is fixed.

 Tips for an effective bug report